sinak/sinak.github.com/_posts/2013-02-03-unlocking-phones.md

 title: Motorola Tried to Sue Me For Unlocking Phones
 category: posts

-excerpt: According to the DMCA, I could have faced up to 10 years in jail.
-Read the story, and why I started an petition to the White House to keep unlocking legal.
+excerpt: Why I started petitioned the White House to make unlocking cell phones legal.
 ---

 <sub>About six days ago I started started [a petition](https://petitions.whitehouse.gov/petition/make-unlocking-cell-phones-legal/1g9KhZG7) to the White House to make unlocking cell phones legal.
 If you haven't signed it yet, please do.</sub>